Tezumie/Image-to-Pixel/README.md

 ## 📄 License

 ### 💽 image-to-pixel labrary
 The image-to-pixel library (image-to-pixel.js) used in this project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-You can find the full license text in the [`LICENSE-data`](LICENSE-data) file.
+You can find the full license text in the [`LICENSE-library`](LICENSE-library) file.

 ### 🖥️ Application
 The image-to-pixel application itself is licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).
 Please refer to the [`LICENSE-app`](LICENSE-app) file for more details.